tevon4613/ffxi/whm-guide.md

 ## Responsible & Ethical Healing Practices

+### Rule 1: Pay Attention
 The first rule for WHM is to pay attention.
 If you cannot:
-* Notify your party when you go away from your keyboard or "AFK"
+* Notify your party if you need to go away from your keyboard or "AFK" during fights
 * Focus on your party's health, rather than damage dealing
 * Watch monster animations and the chat log to maintain basic situational awareness
 * Triage by making educated decisions about what to do next, from moment to moment